Nanaopoku25/Windows-Forensics-Projects/README.md

 2. Ensure you meet the pre-requisites and have the necessary tools and setup as described in each project.

 ## About Me
+I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.